Who needs a Standard visitor visa

 You are also not allowed to:

-If you would like further advice on whether you qualify to come to the UK as a Standard Visitor for your studies, please contact the Student Immigration Service.
+If you would like further advice on whether you should apply for the Standard Visitor visa for your studies, please contact the Student Immigration Service.

 When you arrive at the University